HPC-dev-acc/mario-demo/docs/10-requirement.md

   - *User story*: As a developer or tester, I want spawned NPCs to appear at normal width so visuals match standard gameplay.
   - *Success*: NPCs spawned from the panel match the aspect ratio of regular spawns.

+- **URS-024: Smooth NPC boundary transition**
+  - *Scenario*: NPCs enter or exit at the left edge when the camera is at the starting position.
+  - *User story*: As a player, I want NPCs to leave the stage without getting stuck or falling so the world feels coherent.
+  - *Success*: NPCs exiting left disappear cleanly and those entering from the left stand on the ground.

 ## SRS
 ### Functional Requirements (FR)
 **Navigation / Launch**